scottfalbo/reading-notes/coders-computer.md

 #### Text Editor

 > A text editor a is a program that you install or access on line to edit text for code.
 There are many different programs out there and like most things one size does not fit all.
 Each editor may have it's own unique set of features that appeal to different types of users and coding styles.
-Some text editors include Notepad, Atom, Visual Studio Code and many more.
+Visual Studio Code is a great example of a text editor that already has all of the tools and add ons built in a ready to go.
 Some important features to look for are:
 + **Code Completion.**
   + Code complition will auto complete and often times create a set of closing brackets automatically greatly cutting down on keystrokes and time.